cldeluna/naf_naf_solution_wizard/README.md

 # NAF Solution Wizard

-An interactive Streamlit app to design network automation solutions using the NAF framework.
-It guides you through Presentation, Intent, Observability, Orchestration, Collector, and Executor sections, plus Dependencies and a planning Timeline, then generates a consolidated report and a bundled ZIP containing:
+An interactive Streamlit app to help you describe in a systematic way a proposed network automation solution using the NAF Network Automation Framework.

+It guides you through standard solution blocks for a network automation solution:
+- Presentation,
+- Intent,
+- Observability,
+- Orchestration,
+- Collector, and
-- JSON export (naf_report_*.json)
+- Executor

+It will also walk you through external system Dependencies, Staffing, and a planning Timeline.

+With this input, the App will generate a consolidated report and a bundled ZIP containing:

-- Markdown report (naf_report_*.md) generated from your inputs
+1. Markdown report (naf_report_*.md) generated from your inputs
+2. JSON export (naf_report_*.json) of the input data
-- Optional Gantt.png (if Plotly+kaleido is available)
+3. Optional Gantt.png (if Plotly+kaleido is available)

-## Preview the Solution Wizard on Streamlit App page
+## Preview the Solution Wizard on Streamlit App

 Quickly try the Streamlit hosted app [here](https://naf-network-automation-framework-wizard.streamlit.app) to see if it is worth installing!

 <a href="https://naf-network-automation-framework-wizard.streamlit.app/"><img src="https://streamlit.io/images/brand/streamlit-mark-color.svg" alt="Open in Streamlit" width="80" /></a>

+---
 ## Features

 - Guided expanders with sensible defaults; suppresses placeholder text in highlights